Here is an updated list of banks and other firms that have been punished for various offences, such as breaches of sanctions.

 Financial Conduct Authority

 The FCA found that three investment firms – Newton, River & Mercantile and Hargreave Hale broke competition laws.
 This was the first such competition case the FCA has brought.
 The watchdog fined Hargreave Hale £306,300 and River and Mercantile Asset Management £108,600.
-The FCA has not imposed a fine on Newton Investment Management because it was given immunity under the competition leniency programme.
+The FCA did not impose a fine on Newton Investment Management because it was given immunity under the competition leniency programme.

 The Swiss private bank concluded its deferred prosecution agreement with the US Department of Justice to settle a liability linked to its legacy cross-border US banking business.
 By fulfilling its DPA obligations, the US Attorney’s Office for the Southern District of New York filed a motion to dismiss the charges against the bank.